 - 14.1 Queen Elizabeth's School recognises that some visits may involve voluntary helpers.
 Volunteers will be told that they have the responsibility to follow all instructions issued by the Visit Leader who retains overall responsibility for the event.
-The School will appoint volunteer helpers as far in advance of the visit as practical and will provide opportunities for those volunteers to meet the pupils for whom they will be responsible before the visit.
+The School will appoint volunteer helpers as far in advance of the visit as practical.
 The School retains the right to make the final decision on which volunteers will accompany the visit. - 14.2 The Visit Leader will ensure that each volunteer knows precisely what their role is and understands that they have a responsibility to carry out that role.
 All volunteers accompanying a residential visit will be required to obtain enhanced DBS clearance.